Abdulk-P/NewProject/README.md

 step 10:git push origin main //(to push the final stage to repo)

-#When we Already have connection with repo from local system
+#When we Already have connection with repo from local system\n

-step 1:git add .
-step 2:git commit -m "some msg" step 3:git push origin main step 4:done(referesh the github and see)
+step 1:git add . //("it will take to the middle stage") step 2:git commit -m "some msg" //("it will take to the final stage") step 3:git push origin main //("it will push the updates in repo") step 4:done(referesh the github and see)